Previous chapter

 Radiator, engine panels & fenders

-In my last L4500 S build I displayed the vehicle with the bonnet completely removed but this time I planned on only removing the top half of the driver’s side panel.
-This means that the radiator housing, bonnet and bulkhead must all line up neatly.
-Making this an altogether more difficult task is that both fenders locate to points on three different parts; the chassis, cab floor, and engine side panels.
+In my last L4500S build I displayed the vehicle with the bonnet completely removed, but this time I plan on only removing the top half of the driver’s side panel.
+It is worth mentioning at this point that the front mud gaurds (fenders) locate to three different parts; the chassis, cab floor, and engine side panels.
+So they all need to be aligned well to fit as they should.

-To ensure a nice square, flush fit of the engine onto the chassis pay particular attention to both front and rear fixing points.
+To ensure a nice square fit of the engine onto the chassis pay particular attention to both front and rear fixing points.
 There are location slots, but I garuntee they will require widening a little.
 This is a particularly important as if the engine sits too high it will interfere with the cab assembly.

 No comments: